 Solemn Monastic Profession – the sister recieves a wedding band worn on the right hand, a cowl – the main symbol of solemn profession- and makes her vows for life.

 Requirements for entry.

-We accept – single Roman Catholic women or those with an annulment, age 21 upwards ( exceptions may be made) – we have no upper age limit.
+We accept – single Roman Catholic women or those with an annulment, age 21 upwards ( exceptions may be made) – please ask Mother Abbess about age limits when enquiring !

 you must be free of debt and have no dependants.